-All Masters students enrolled in programs in Counselor Education have to complete clinical practice coursework.
+All master's students enrolled in programs in Counselor Education have to complete clinical practice coursework.
 This includes Practicum (COUN 7910) and Internship (COUN 7920).
 These are supervised experiences that require both individual (and triadic) and group supervision.
+In accordance with accreditation standards, any student applying for a CED program (including those online) must complete all course work and field experiences (Practicum and Internships) in the United States, no exceptions will be made.

 Students can find specific information about clinical practice experiences (Practicum and Internship) in the Master's Professional Practice Handbook which is available on the Counselor Education Master's programs websites.
 Students will also be introduced to requirements and specifics related to application for these experiences as part of their program area orientation and informational sessions.
-Students will be required to purchase insurance through the university and based on their specialty area.
+Students will be required to purchase insurance through the university, based on their specialty area.